Redirects

 Always Use Absolute URLs

-Absolute URLs (starting with https://) are more reliable and work in all contexts.
+Absolute URLs (starting with http:// or https://) are required and work in all contexts.

 Create a Thank You Page